lowlowd/WEALTHSIMPLE-BONUS/src/data/post/referral-ladder-challenge.md

 This program is **active through December 31, 2025**, and targets investors transferring significant assets from traditional banks.

-## The Complete Bonus Tiers
+## The Complete Referrer Bonus Tiers

-Here's the full breakdown of how much you can earn:
+While the person signing up gets a flat cash bonus (typically $25, but up to $75 during promotions), the **person who sent the referral** earns a tiered reward based on the new client's net funding amount:[^1]

 | Your Net Funding Amount | Base Bonus | Additional Bonus | Total Bonus |
 | ----------------------- | ---------- | ---------------- | ----------- |